Post 16 Options

 IT'S YOUR CHOICE

-A Post 16 Options Year 11 Information Evening for parents of students at The Deepings School will take place on Thursday November 7 2019, but for those unable to attend we would like to summarise the information provided during this event.
+A Post 16 Options Year 11 Information Evening for parents and carers of students at The Deepings School took place on Thursday November 7 2019, but for those unable to attend we would like to summarise the information provided during this event.

 The choices Post 16 are: